kasperbirkelund/StrongHeart/Src/StrongHeart.EfCore/DesignTimeServices/readme.txt

+#pragma warning disable 1591
-﻿using Microsoft.EntityFrameworkCore.Design;
+using Microsoft.EntityFrameworkCore.Design;
 using Microsoft.EntityFrameworkCore.Scaffolding;
 using Microsoft.EntityFrameworkCore.Scaffolding.Internal;
 using Microsoft.Extensions.DependencyInjection;

-#pragma warning disable 1591
-namespace StrongHeart.EfCore.DesignTimeServices.Scaffold
+namespace Xxx
 {
     /*This class MUST remain as it is used by Scaffold-DbContext power shell command*/ public class EntityFrameworkCoreDesignTimeServices : IDesignTimeServices